acts-project/acts/docs/examples/howto/run_material_mapping_auto_tuning.rst

 - ``inputPath`` the path to the input directory
 - ``outputPath`` the path to the output directory
 - ``doPloting`` if added at the end of the optimisation script, the optimal material will be computed and result plots will be created.
 (Should be used at the end of the optimisation).
-- ``readSurface`` if added the material-surface association will be taken from the input material track file (doesn't work with geantino file, you need to use the material track file obtained from running the material mapping).
+- ``readCachedSurfaceInformation`` if added the material-surface association will be taken from the input material track file (doesn't work with geantino file, you need to use the material track file obtained from running the material mapping).

 When using Orion our optimisation algorithm can easily be parallelised.
 Orion uses a Database system that stores all the mapping configuration tested so far, before starting a new trial the database is checked that the parameters have not been used before.
 Each time you run ``material_mapping_optimisation.py`` a batch of ``numberOfJobs`` trials will be performed and added to the database.
 Once you have run it enough time, you can extract the result by running with the ``--doPloting`` option.